Equivariant cohomology of torus orbifolds: GKM-orbifolds

-\begin{example}[Spindle] Consider the quotient space where $t\cdot (z_1, z_2) =(t^mz_1, t^nz_2)$ for some positive integers $m,n$ and $t\in S^1$.
+for some positive integers $m,n$ and $t\in S^1$.
+We denote by $[z_1:z_2]$ the equivalence class coming from~\eqref{eq_equiv_class_spindle}.
 Though $S^{2}(m,n)$ is equipped with an orbifold structure induced from the equivalence relation, its underlying topological space is homeomorphic to $S^2$.
-Hence, we may think of the $S^1$-action on $S^2(m,n)$ being induced from the standard $T^2/S^1\langle m,n,\rangle\cong S^1$-action on $S^2$, whose fixed point set consists of two isolated points that are connected by a connected component of $1$-dimensional orbits.
+Hence, we may think of the $S^1$-action on $S^2(m,n)$ being induced from the standard $T^2/S^1\langle m,n\rangle\cong S^1$-action on $S^2$, whose fixed point set consists of two isolated points that are connected by a connected component of $1$-dimensional orbits.
 We refer to \cite[Example 1.2.1]{GZ} and \cite{DKS-proc}. \end{example}

 The two assumptions in Definition \ref{def_GKM_orb} lead us to understand the set of $1$-dimensional orbits as a union of $2$-spheres which are connected only by fixed points.
 This brings about a graph by associating the set of fixed points and the set of $1$-dimensional orbits with the set of vertices and the set of edges, respectively.